-My experience on changing the default LTR navigation direction for a Farsi app
+My experience on changing the default LTR navigation direction on a popular eCommerce app in Iran

 When you see the approach of Google and Apple for RTL languages, You see they mirror the wholeOS, if the back button is on top left in English, it's on the top right forArabic, also all the navigations, components and directions are flipped.

 In Iranian applications ecosystem there's not a standard method.
 Most people are using EnglishOS (All of the iOS users but there is a segment of users that have Farsi Android), and Farsi apps have different approaches, some of them are completely flipped, some of them have LTR direction for navigation but the rest of the content are RTL.

 When I was at Digikala, We decided to test each approach on each OS.
 We wanted to know for anIranian user who have an English OS, is it a good practice to keep the LTR navigation and just make the contents LTR or should we flip the navigation.

 My hypothesis was that the users won't feel right when we change their global habit inside our app.